ifedolapomi/Habit-Tracker-Dashboard/README.md

 # Habit-Tracker-Dashboard
 Client Request: Habit Tracker Dashboard (Excel/Google Sheets)

-## Project Title: Build a Custom Habit Tracker With Dashboard & Automated Insights*
+## Project Title: Build a Custom Habit Tracker With Dashboard & Automated Insights

 Project Description:
-Hello, my name is dray
+### Client Request:
-I’m looking for someone to create a simple but professional Habit Tracking system for personal productivity.
-I want the tracker built in **Excel or Google Sheets** (whichever works best).
+Hello, my name is dray, am looking for someone to create a simple but professional Habit Tracking system for personal productivity.
+I want the tracker built in Excel or Google Sheets (whichever works best).
 The purpose is to track my daily habits easily and get **weekly/monthly insights** about my performance.